zkemail/prove.email/README.md

 -  Learn MUI (Material UI) in under 10 min https://www.youtube.com/watch?v=FB-sKY63AWo

 ## To Do For Eesha
-- Fix font discrepency globally

-- Warnings to fix on vercel

-38:9  Warning: Custom fonts not added in `pages/_document.js` will only load for a single page.
-This is discouraged.
-See: https://nextjs.org/docs/messages/no-page-custom-font  @next/next/no-page-custom-font

 212:19  Warning: Using `<img>` could result in slower LCP and higher bandwidth.
 Consider using `<Image />` from `next/image` to automatically optimize images.
 This may incur additional usage or cost from your provider.
 See: https://nextjs.org/docs/messages/no-img-element  @next/next/no-img-element